SPAC Nation: Early history

-SPAC Nation was founded in 2008 by Tobi Adegboyega (commonly referred to as just Pastor Tobi), and was officially incorporated as a charity in 2012.
-The Church is reported to have been founded in Peckham.
+SPAC Nation was founded in 2008 by Tobi Adegboyega (commonly referred to as Pastor Tobi), and was officially incorporated as a charity in 2012.
+The church is reported to have been founded in Peckham.

 From 2017 to 2018, SPAC was praised by various media, community workers, police officials, and local government for encouraging young people to abandon crime and gangs and to set themselves onto a better path.
 Politicians from both the Conservative Party and Labour Party also praised the church.
-The church was noted for using ex-gang members to show younger people a different life they could go down.
-The church encouraged members to give up any weapons they may have, to some success.
-These weapons are later given to the police by the church.
-SPAC reported that 55% of people that attend had previously been involved in some form of crime.
+The church was noted for using ex-gang members to show younger people a different path in life they could take.
+The church encouraged members to give up any weapons they had, to some success.
+These weapons were later given to the police by the church.
+SPAC reported that 55% of people that attended had previously been involved in some form of crime.
 The church was noted for attracting young members through music (such as rap and R&B) and a 'designer aesthetic'.
 Pastors are often pictured in designer clothes and high-end vehicles.
 Senior pastors are addressed as 'Sir' or 'Ma' by other members.

 SPAC created 'safe houses', also nicknamed 'trap houses' (short for 'Take Risks and Prosper', a co-opting of the American slang 'trap house', meaning 'drug house'), for members of the church to live in.
 These houses were intended to keep them away from crime and around people involved in the church.

 A rap group, called Hope Dealers, was created.
 They performed every Sunday for the church and rapped about topics such as salvation and redemption.
 The group co-opted UK drill, a genre typically associated with violence and gangsterism, and instead used primarily Christian-based lyrics.
 This fusion was dubbed 'gospel drill'.
 The intent was to appeal to young people involved in gangs to quit and join the church.

 In July 2019, SPAC announced it was investing £100,000 into youth start-ups.

 In October 2019, SPAC Nation pastor Enrique Uwadiae was listed as one of 'London's Most Influential People' by the Evening Standard.
 Reggie Yates filmed a documentary on SPAC in September for MTV.
 The documentary showcased Hope Dealers, and interviews with Tobi Adegboyega from the church, as well as critics.
-It was however later criticised by the Huff Post for not probing the church strongly enough.
+It was however later criticised by HuffPost for not probing the church strongly enough.